SWC-OSG-Workshop/general/novice/git/03-conflict.md

 It is now up to us to edit this file to remove these markers and reconcile the changes.
-We can do anything we want: keep the change made in the local repository, keep the change made in the remote repository, write something new to replace both, or get rid of the change entirely.
+We can do anything we want:
+keep the change in this branch, keep the change made in the other, write something new to replace both, or get rid of the change entirely.
 Let's replace both so that the file looks like this: